Mario: Legacy

 Mario has been established as a pop culture icon and has appeared on lunch boxes, T-shirts, magazines, and commercials (notably in a Got Milk? commercial).
 Other products include cartoon shows, movies, books, hats, plush dolls, cereals, ice cream, bedding, kitchenware, clocks, purses, cufflinks, wallets, mugs, art prints, boxers, Lego sets, coaster sets, Hot Wheels sets, stationery sets, and board games.
+Pikachu, the mascot of the Pokémon media franchise, has been featured in a merchandise collection called "Mario Pikachu", which depicts Pikachu in Mario's outfit.

 Mario has inspired unlicensed paintings, performances on talent shows such as India's Got Talent, short films, and web series.
 The character has been present in a number of works created by third parties other than Nintendo, such as in the iOS and Android video game Platform Panic, in which one of the purchasable skins is a reference to him.
 Assassin's Creed II, an action-adventure video game created by Ubisoft, features a reference to the Super Mario series.
 The game's protagonist, Ezio Auditore da Firenze, gets attacked on the road; his uncle saves him and introduces himself by saying Mario's iconic catchphrase, "It's a-me, Mario!"
 World of Warcraft, a massively multiplayer online role-playing game created by Blizzard Entertainment, features two non-playable characters named Muigin and Larion, who are references to Mario and Luigi.
 It also features a jumpbot that resembles Mario's appearance.

 Many people and places have been named or nicknamed after Mario.
 Bergsala, the distributor of Nintendo's products in the Nordic and the Baltic countries, is located at Marios Gata 21 (Mario's Street 21) in Kungsbacka, Sweden, named after Mario.
 Many sports stars, including Bundesliga football players Mario Götze and Mario Gómez, National Hockey League player Mario Lemieux, Italian footballer Mario Balotelli, Italian cyclist Mario Cipollini, and American former footballer Mario Williams have been given the nickname "Super Mario".
 In a suburb of the Spanish city of Zaragoza, streets were named after video games, including "Avenida de Super Mario Bros."

 Mario's legacy is recognized by Guinness World Records, who awarded the Nintendo mascot, and the series of platform games he has appeared in, seven world records in the Guinness World Records: Gamer's Edition 2008.
 These records include "Best Selling Video Game Series of All Time", "First Movie Based on an Existing Video Game", and "Most Prolific Video Game Character", with Mario appearing in 116 original games.
 In 2009, Guinness World Records listed him as the second most recognizable video game character in the United States, recognized by 93 percent of the population, second only to Pac-Man, who was recognized by 94 percent of the population.
 In 2011, readers of Guinness World Records Gamer's Edition voted Mario as the top video game character of all time.
 In 2018, Charles Martinet, voice actor of Mario, received the Guinness World Record for most video game voice-over performances as the same character.